Louis-Bernard Guyton de Morveau: Later life and death

+In 1801 he wrote Traité des moyens de désinfecter l’air, which described methods of disinfection using vapors of hydrochloric acid and chlorine, based on his successful use of the methods at Dijon in 1773.
+In 1802 he heard that James Carmichael Smyth had received a £5000 award from the British Parliament for proving that mineral acids such as nitric acid vapor were effective disinfectants, and applied for an award for himself, claiming that he discovered the method first.
+He was not successful, but some British scientists, such as Richard Kirwan and Thomas Beddoes, expressed agreement with him.

+He remained an active editor of Annales de chimie until his death.

+Guyton de Morveau died in Paris on 2 January 1816.
+Smeaton says the following about his death:

 Works

-Besides being a diligent contributor to the scientific periodicals of the day, Guyton wrote Mémoire sur l’éducation publique (1762); a satirical poem entitled Le Rat iconoclaste, ou le Jésuite croqué (1763); Discours publics et éloges (1775–1782); Plaidoyers sur plusieurs questions de droit (1785); and Traité des moyens de désinfecter l’air (1801), describing the disinfecting powers of chlorine, and of hydrochloric acid gas which he had successfully used at Dijon in 1773.
+Besides being a diligent contributor to the scientific periodicals of the day, Guyton wrote Mémoire sur l’éducation publique (1762); a satirical poem entitled Le Rat iconoclaste, ou le Jésuite croqué (1763); Discours publics et éloges (1775–1782); Plaidoyers sur plusieurs questions de droit (1785); and Traité des moyens de désinfecter l’air (1801).
 With Hugues Maret (1726–1785) and Jean François Durande (d.
 1794) he also published the Élémens de chymie théorique et pratique (1776–1777).

 Awards and honors

 During his lifetime, Guyton de Morveau received the cross of the Legion of Honour (1803) and was made an Officer of the Legion of Honour for service to humanity (1805).
 He was made a baron of the First French Empire in 1811.

-Louis Bernard Guyton de Morveau's 1788 publication entitled Méthode de Nomenclature Chimique, published with colleagues Antoine Lavoisier, Claude Louis Berthollet, and Antoine François, comte de Fourcroy, was honored by a Citation for Chemical Breakthrough Award from the Division of History of Chemistry of the American Chemical Society, presented at the Académie des Sciences (Paris) in 2015.
+Méthode de Nomenclature Chimique was honored by a Citation for Chemical Breakthrough Award from the Division of History of Chemistry of the American Chemical Society, presented at the Académie des Sciences (Paris) in 2015.

-Guyton de Morveau died in Paris on 2 January 1816.